[Date changed–posted 11/11/21 (last revision 10/17/13)]

 (2) Food, Lodging, Transportation, and Entertainment

-Generally, employees may accept food, lodging, transportation, or entertainment from those who may be interested in or become interested in a contract, purchase, payment, claim, decision, or transaction involving the exercise of that employee's discretion, only when the person or representative of the entity providing the food, lodging, transportation, or entertainment is present at the time the food, lodging, transportation, or entertainment is received or enjoyed by the employee (see OP 10.11 and Section 03.01.1.c, Regents' Rules).
+Generally, employees may accept food, lodging, transportation, or entertainment from those who may be interested in or become interested in a contract, purchase, payment, claim, decision, or transaction involving the exercise of that employee's discretion, only when the person or representative of the entity providing the food, lodging, transportation, or entertainment is present at the time the food, lodging, transportation, or entertainment is received or enjoyed by the employee (see OP 10.11, Ethics Policy, and Section 03.01.1.c, Regents' Rules).
 Any such acceptance of food, lodging, transportation, or entertainment must be for the benefit of the institution.

 Employees who file annual disclosure statements with the Texas Ethics Commission pursuant to Texas Government Code § 572.021 or institutional policy are required to report any such benefits valued at over $250 received in a year, in the aggregate.
 Employees who do not file an annual disclosure statement must report such benefits to their immediate supervisor.